« Back to Spotlights

 • Sunday: Schedule a wine tasting at Milea Estate Vineyard and savor the flavors of heirloom grape varietals which were originally bred locally as early as the 1800s.
 Shop for all sorts of vintage treasures at a handful of antique shops on the Route 9 corridor.
 Plus, the two-day Barn Star Spring Antiques Show will be held only a short drive away at the Dutchess County Fairgrounds in Rhinebeck (Saturday and Sunday).

-• Nearby hotels: The Inn at Bellefield (right across Route 9 from The Culinary Institute of America); Inn the Woods Bed & Breakfast; Journey Inn Bed & Breakfast; Quality Inn; Roosevelt Inn.
+• Nearby hotels: The Inn at Bellefield (Hyde Park, right across Route 9 from The Culinary Institute of America); Inn the Woods Bed & Breakfast (Hyde Park); Journey Inn Bed & Breakfast (Hyde Park); Quality Inn (Hyde Park); Roosevelt Inn (Hyde Park).

 • Destination: Poughkeepsie

-• Thursday (PTO): What would Independence Day be without fireworks?
+• Friday (PTO): What better way to celebrate America’s 250th birthday than with fireworks?
 Take a quick jaunt down Route 9D from Poughkeepsie to Heritage Financial Park in Wappingers Falls and admire the rockets’ red glare a day early with the Hudson Valley Renegades minor league baseball team.
-The High-A affiliate of the New York Yankees, the Renegades are set to host the Brooklyn Cyclones — a New York Mets affiliate — in a South Atlantic League game at 7:05 p.m.
-The first 1,000 fans through the gates receive a special Stars & Stripes replica Renegades jersey.
-After the game, stick around for the Renegades’ mega-fireworks show in honor of America’s 249th birthday.
+The High-A affiliate of the New York Yankees, the Renegades are set to host the Wilmington Blue Rocks — a Washington Nationals affiliate — in a South Atlantic League game at 7:05 p.m.
+After the game, stick around for the Renegades’ mega-fireworks show.
+In honor of the 250th anniversary of the signing of the Declaration of Independence, the Renegades will be hosting fireworks displays on three straight nights: July 2, 3 and 4.
 There are plenty of food and beverage options inside the ballpark to satisfy every appetite, from the traditional hot dog and a beer to more elevated fare.
-Enjoy brews from local favorites Industrial Arts Brewing and Sloop Brewing and canned cocktails from Liquid Fables.
+Former Renegades now playing for the Yankees include Cam Schlittler, Jasson Dominguez, Austin Wells and Anthony Volpe.
+Since their inception in 1994, 154 Renegades players have gone on to play in Major League Baseball.

 • Nearby hotels: Alumnae House: The Inn at Vassar College; Best Western Plus: The Inn at the Falls; Courtyard by Marriott; DoubleTree by Hilton; Hampton Inn & Suites by Hilton; The Heartwood at Vassar; Holiday Inn; Holiday Inn Express; Home 2 Suites by Hilton; Homewood Suites by Hilton; Hyatt Place Poughkeepsie/Hudson Valley; Quality Inn; Residence Inn by Marriott.